 2. Collect a Sign-Up Bonus

 If you have a good credit score, you probably get offers for new credit cards in the mail on a regular basis.
 If you look closely at those offers, there’s a good chance you’ll discover that some of them include a one-time bonus for signing up.
 Typically, there’s some sort of hoop you have to jump through to collect this bonus, but it’s usually not too difficult.
-For example, to earn a $150 bonus from the Chase Freedom Unlimited card, you must spend $500 on the card in the first three months.

 If you decide to sign up for a new card to get the bonus, make sure it’s the right card for you.
 The cards with the biggest sign-up bonuses are typically rewards cards with high annual fees.
 You can only collect the bonus once, but you’ll be stuck paying the annual fee year after year.
 Unless you spend enough every year to earn lots of cash back, a card like this will take more money out of your wallet than it puts in.
 And if the card leads you to spend more than you normally would just to earn the rewards, then it’s definitely not a money-maker.

 Another way to earn a sign-up bonus is to open a new bank account.
 For instance, the Beyond Checking account from TD Bank gives you a $300 bonus if you receive direct deposits of at least $2,500 to the account in the first two months.
 However, once again, you should make sure the account is right for you before signing up.
 For example, the TD account requires you to do one of the following to avoid a maintenance fee: